NBISweden/teaching_literature_club/docs/faq.md

 - In this club, attendance is not expected and not recorded and not mandatory (instead of the advice to have attendance expected and/or recorded and/or mandatory `[Deenadayalan et al., 2008]`).
-  We feel this does not fit the NBIS life of flexible schedule
+  We feel this does not fit the SciLifeLab life of flexible schedule

 You can share your feedback at this repository by: